Lady Macbeth Monologue (Act 1, Scene 5) | Shakespeare Unpacked

 Before you delve into the deeper meanings of the text, it is important to identify and understand any unfamiliar words or phrases Shakespeare may have used:

-Battlements: Are a part of a castle, mostly used in war.
-So the double meaning here is that Lady Macbeth is referring to her home, but the suggestion is she is about to go into battle.
+Battlements: Part of the castle wall, mostly used during combat.
+The blocky parts of the castle wall that offer varying cover and places to shoot down from.
+The double meaning here is that Lady Macbeth is referring to her home, but the suggestion is she is about to go into battle.

-Compunctious visitings of nature: Natural thoughts of one’s conscience: guilt, remorse.
+Compunctious visitings of nature: Compunctious means showing remorse.
+She means the natural thoughts that arrive as part of one’s conscience: guilt, remorse.

 Gall: Bile, acid, bitterness.